noor-i/SongDatabase/README.md

 - database.txt: Text file containing database records

 ## Usage 💻
-**Compile the Program:** Use the provided Makefile to compile the program.
+**Compile the Program:** Use the provided Makefile.
 Open a terminal and navigate to the project directory.
 Then, run the following commands:
 ```
 $ make
 $ ./output